Loudoun Mosquito Control

 Our 4-step mosquito protocol begins with a comprehensive property inspection to identify current activity and potential breeding sites.
 During this initial assessment, our registered technicians map out areas requiring targeted treatment and note any conducive conditions that need attention.

 Source reduction advice forms a critical part of our service.
-We’ll show you how to eliminate standing water in gutters, flower pots, and other containers where mosquitoes breed.
+We will show you how to eliminate standing water in gutters, flower pots, and other containers where mosquitoes breed.
 This educational component helps extend the effectiveness of our chemical treatments.

 Effective Loudoun mosquito control requires a year-round strategy that adapts to seasonal mosquito behavior patterns.
 Our program typically begins with spring kick-off treatments in March and April when the first mosquito generations emerge from overwintering sites.